 From Quinta do Lago, the only way to reach Gigi Beach and the dunes on the other side of the main water channel is to cross the wooden bridge further down the trail.
 Besides providing enjoyable panoramas, this bridge – which is the longest wooden bridge in Europe – provides a good opportunity to contemplate the water channels and the dune’s rich plant cover.

-Here, low tide brings with it the shellfish catchers that painstakingly collect Grooved Carpet Shell, a gastronomic delicacy that has been harvested throughout the Algarvian region since time immemorial.
-Next, you´ll enter a sparse umbrella pine wood, where it is possible to observe birds like the Iberian Azure-winged Magpie (Cyanopica cooki), and the bright yellow Black-headed Weaver (Ploceus melanocephalus), a species accidentally introduced from the African savannas.
-If you´re lucky enough, maybe you can even detect the protected chameleons (Chamaeleo chamaeleon) that only live in Portugal along some parts of these forested seashores.
+Here, low tide brings with it the shellfish catchers that painstakingly collect Grooved Carpet Shell, a gastronomic delicacy that has been harvested throughout Ria Formosa since time immemorial.
+Following the main trail to the east, you´ll enter a pinewood where it is possible to observe striking birds like the Iberian Azure-winged Magpie (Cyanopica cooki), and the bright yellow Black-headed Weaver (Ploceus melanocephalus), a species accidentally introduced from the African savannas.
+Under the Umbrella Pines (Pinus pinea), maybe you can even detect the protected Chameleons (Chamaeleo chamaeleon) that inhabit these woods.

 Shortly after, you’ll reach a small lake covered by reeds, where – depending on the time of the year – it is possible to observe a broad array of aquatic birds that include beautiful species such as the Purple Swamphen, the Glossy Ibis and the Little Bittern (please check the list here).

 A large bird hide will provide unobstructed panoramas of the lake, a place which is also inhabited by terrapins native to Portugal.
 Surrounding the lake, in the distance you’ll also see the famous “luxury Algarve villas” of the exquisitely landscaped Quinta do Lago, one of the top luxury destinations in Europe.